Presentation Structure & Storytelling

 The 12-Section Operational Structure

-The Three-Act Structure above is a pedagogical framework — it teaches you HOW to think about presentation flow.
-The 12-section structure below is an operational checklist — it tells you exactly WHAT to cover and WHEN.
-Both complement each other: use the Three-Act for narrative planning, use the 12-section for execution.
+The Three-Act Structure above is a pedagogical framework that teaches HOW to think about presentation flow.
+The 12-section structure below is an operational checklist that specifies exactly WHAT to cover and WHEN.
+Both complement each other: the Three-Act guides narrative planning, the 12-section guides execution.

-This structure is validated across 13+ mock boards and used by successful candidates including those coached by Cloud Johann, FlowRepublic, and CTA Gang of Four.
+Validated across 13+ mock boards, this structure is used by successful candidates coached by Cloud Johann, FlowRepublic, and CTA Gang of Four.

 | # | Section | Time | What to Cover | Maps to Three-Act |